rgonomic/rgo/README.md

 ### Multiple return values

 Go functions returning multiple values will have these values packaged into a list with elements named for the return values in the case of Go functions named returns, or `r<n>` for unnamed returns where `<n>` is the index of the return value.

+## Panics

+Go panics are recovered and result in an R error call.

 ## Limitations